MPCA-data/tidytuesdays/show-n-tell/exercises/README.md

 They say you should read more to write better.

 Let's practice interpreting R scripts to a partner, who will take what you say and try to turn it back into code.
-It will be kind of like a game of telephone, but for R.
+It's like a game of **telephone**, but for R.

 #### Steps